-This full-day workshop will provide a forum for the presentation and discussion of research and applications including new theoretical approaches, indicators, and tools among young and established researchers, PhD students, information professionals, and librarians active in the field of informetrics and scientometrics.
+This half-day workshop will provide a forum for the presentation and discussion of research and applications including new theoretical approaches, indicators, and tools among young and established researchers, PhD students, information professionals, and librarians active in the field of informetrics and scientometrics.
 Additional registration fee applies.
+Register here.

 1:00 PM - 5:00 PM (Eastern Daylight Time) (Find your time here)